dotkernel/dotkernel/CONTRIBUTING-scratch.md

 * **You** - the person or legal entity including its affiliates asked to accept this agreement.
 An affiliate is any entity that controls or is controlled by the legal entity, or is under common control with it.

-* **Project** - is an umbrella term that refers to any and all Pimcore projects.
+* **Project** - is an umbrella term that refers to any and all `Apidemia` projects.

 * **Contribution** - any type of work that is submitted to a Project, including any modifications or additions to existing work.

-* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with Pimcore, contributors or maintainers.
+* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with `Apidemia`, contributors or maintainers.

 #### 1. Grant of Copyright License.
 Subject to the terms and conditions of this agreement, You grant to the Projects’ maintainers, contributors, users and